 This golden milk turmeric latte is like sunshine in a cup.
-It’s dairy free, so easy to make, luscious and creamy and it’s caffeine free so it’s the perfect pick me up for any time of day.
-Plus, it can be enjoyed both hot and cold!
+It’s dairy free, so easy to make, luscious and creamy.
+It’s caffeine free so it’s the perfect pick me up for any time of day.
+Plus, it can be enjoyed both hot or iced!

 I love this golden milk turmeric latte because it’s a cozy and comforting drink to have in the morning but doesn’t give you a crash later in the day because it’s completely caffeine free.

 I should note that this is technically not a latte because there is no espresso involved.
 However, I like to call it a latte because I drink it in place of coffee or other caffeinated beverages.

 Whatever you call it, it’s incredibly easy to make and can be served either hot, or over ice.
 In addition to turmeric, this drink has cinnamon and ginger to give it all the cozy vibes.

 - Canned Coconut Milk: One of the key ingredients in this recipe!
 Canned coconut milk ensures this latte is super creamy, can froth well, and is also packed with tons of healthy fats.
 You can use light or full fat coconut milk, but full fat will yield the creamiest result.

 - Regular Non-Dairy Milk: Just to balance out the fatty coconut milk so this latte isn’t too rich.
 Any milk will work, I personally like vanilla almond milk, but you can also use my homemade walnut milk.